dildoran2195/sep11-freedom-project/blog/entry05.md

     particleSystem.emitRate = 1500;
 ```
 #### I was confused with the purpose of certain codes including `const fountainProfile`, ` particleSystem.emitter`, `particleSystem.emitRate`, `particleSystem.minSize`, `particleSystem.color1` , and `particleSystem.minLifeTime`  which had plenty of codes inside.
-All of these certain codes are materials of an speed of fountain, appearance, size, height, animation, position, rotation, and x, z, etc,. which I've tinkered with so far.
+All of these certain codes are materials of a fountain's speed of fountain, appearance, size, height, animation, position, rotation, and x, z, etc,. which I've tinkered with so far.

 ### After:
 ![Screenshot 2025-03-19 12 32 33 PM](https://github.com/user-attachments/assets/49efb0de-7077-47f2-bc31-53d08612586b)